mitra-tech/data-analyze-and-report-with-TypeScript/README.md

 Allows us to define the typs of a property/argument/return value at a future point, Used heavily when writing reuseable code (in this code example MatchData in CsvFile was replaced with Generics)

-Refactored the structure of the code to make sure that MatchReader is 100% stand alone and reuseable!
+Refactored the structure of the code to make sure that CsvFileReader is 100% stand alone and reuseable!